 Type: Compact | Sensor: 1-inch, 20.2MP | Lens: 28-100mm f/1.8-4.9 | Screen: 3-inch, 1,229K dots | Viewfinder: N/A | Continuous shooting: 2.5fps | Movies: 1080p | User level: Expert

-Sony's latest camera in its RX100 line, the RX100 V, is one of our favourite compact cameras, but there's no getting away from the fact that it's a pricey option.
-The good news is that the original RX100 is still available new (as well as all the other iterations we've had), and while it might not offer some of the latest features it's still a great compact at a bargain price.
+Sony's latest camera in its RX100 line, the RX100 V, is one of our favourite compact cameras right now, but there's no getting away from the fact that it's a pricey option.
+The good news is that the original RX100 is still available new (as well as all the other iterations we've had since then), and while it might not offer some of the latest features it's still a great compact at a bargain price.
 The large 1.0-inch sensor delivers excellent levels of detail, with the broad and fast range of the zoom lens making it a versatile travelling companion.
 Okay, there's no built-in viewfinder or tilt screen as we've seen on the Mk V, but the monitor delivers excellent clarity, and the RX100's controls offer plenty of options for those who like to get hands-on.
 Take into account the sleek, premium finish and it all adds up to a great compact camera at a great price.

 Read our in-depth Sony Cyber-shot RX100 review